What is a Right to Rent Check?

 If the prospective tenant is a Commonwealth citizen but does not have the correct documents, then check with the Home Office – it is possible that they still have a statutory right to rent in the UK.
 See here for further guidance when renting to Windrush immigrants.

-Right to rent checks must be conducted within 28 days of the start of the new tenancy.
-If your tenant has a time-limited right to rent, you must perform additional checks either when the right to rent is due to expire or after 12 months following the initial inspection.
-At Home Made, we conduct in-person checks with tenants at our central London office (though we can facilitate checks anywhere in the city if required) as soon as possible after an offer is agreed.
+Checks must be conducted within 28 days of the start of the new tenancy.
+If you have a time-limited right to rent, additional checks must be performed either when it is due to expire or after 12 months following the initial inspection (whichever comes later).
+At Home Made, we conduct in-person checks with tenants at our central London office (though we facilitate checks for Brentford movers and all full developments that we cover) as soon as possible after an offer is agreed.

-In order to perform the necessary checks, either the landlord or their agent must obtain original documents from each prospective adult tenant, validate the authenticity of the document in the presence of the holder, make copies which clearly state the date on which checks were made, and retain the copies for 12 months following the end of the tenancy.
+In order to perform the necessary checks, we must obtain original documents from each prospective adult tenant, validate the authenticity of the document in the presence of the holder, make copies which clearly state the date on which checks were made, and retain the copies for 12 months following the end of the tenancy.